Generic Name: clotrimazole (kloe-TRIM-a-zole)

 Brand Name: Gyne-Lotrimin and Mycelex-7

-Mycelex-7 inserts is used for:
+Mycelex-7 inserts are used for:

 Treating vaginal yeast infections.